aeChack/aeChack.github.io/readme.md

 2013-11-16 ~ Theo

 * Added Hot Spot #3, cleaned code.
 No more 'Display Borough' - memory hog, will move to separte app.
-* Ranamed app to 'touchBuilding'
+* Renamed app to 'touchBuilding'
 * Input box now operates when you hit `Enter`
 * Variable set for wireframe display
 * Manhattan & '30 ro' set as defaults for speedy testing